FAQs

 How to:

-We advise using heated up saline solution, saline wipes or camomile tea bag compressions:
+We advise using heated up saline solution or saline wipes:

-Always ensure that the affected area is dried thoroughly after the tea compression.
-This can be done with a cotton bud or kitchen roll.
-Leaving the area wet can cause further issues as any moisture to the area can cause bacteria to breed and the area become red, chapped and sore.
+Always ensure that the affected area is dried thoroughly with kitchen roll after compression.
+Leaving the area wet can cause further issues as any moisture to the area can cause redness, chapped and sore.

 Continue daily for the recommended time.